apache/flink/docs/dev/table/streaming/match_recognize.md

 Apache Flink allows for searching for patterns based on time; either [processing time or event time](time_attributes.html).

-In case of event time, this assumption is very important because it enables to sort the events before they are passed to the internal pattern state machine.
+In case of event time, the events are sorted before they are passed to the internal pattern state machine.
 As a consequence, the produced output will be correct regardless of the order in which rows are appended to the table.
 Instead, the pattern is evaluated in the order specified by the time contained in each row.

 The `MATCH_RECOGNIZE` clause assumes a [time attribute](time_attributes.html) with ascending ordering as the first argument to `ORDER BY` clause.